 The IoT Hub service provides intra-region HA by implementing redundancies in almost all layers of the service.
 The SLA published by the IoT Hub service is achieved by making use of these redundancies.
 No extra work is required by the developers of an IoT solution to take advantage of these HA features.
 Although IoT Hub offers a reasonably high uptime guarantee, transient failures can still be expected as with any distributed computing platform.
 If you're just getting started with migrating your solutions to the cloud from an on-premises solution, your focus needs to shift from optimizing "mean time between failures" to "mean time to recover".
 In other words, transient failures are to be considered normal while operating with the cloud in the mix.
-Appropriate retry policies must be built in to the components interacting with a cloud application to deal with transient failures.
+Appropriate retry patterns must be built in to the components interacting with a cloud application to deal with transient failures.

 IoT Hub supports Azure availability zones.
 An availability zone is a high-availability offering that protects your applications and data from datacenter failures.
 A region with availability zone support comprises three zones supporting that region.
 Each zone provides one or more datacenters, each in a unique physical location with independent power, cooling, and networking.
 This configuration provides replication and redundancy within the region.
 Availability zone support for IoT Hub is enabled automatically for new IoT Hub resources created in the following Azure regions:

 - Germany West Central

 - North Europe